 - Avoiding cooking smells / the kitchen when possible

 - Certain motions may make symptoms worse (inducing what is known as motion sickness) – e.g. lying down, scrolling on a phone, using a phone or looking down in the car while driving

 - Getting fresh air – try going for a short walk and slowly moving your body

 - Asking your obstetrician about morning sickness tablets

 Managing heartburn during pregnancy

-When acids from your stomach leak out and move up your esophagus, this is known as acid reflux, and it can cause a burning sensation called heartburn in your upper abdomen, esophagus or throat.
+When acids from your stomach leak out and move up your esophagus, known as acid reflux, it can cause a burning sensation called heartburn in your upper abdomen, esophagus or throat.
 Reflux and heartburn can be common during pregnancy, especially as the baby grows.
 To help manage heartburn, try the following: